krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/coffee-push-2.py.md

 # coffee-push: grab the mug and move it to the target location
-# def coffee_push(robot):
+def coffee_push(robot):
     # Steps:
-    #  1. Put gripper above the mug
+    #  1. Put gripper above mug
     #  2. Grab the mug with the gripper
     #  3. Move the mug to the target location
-    # First, put the gripper above the mug.
+    # First, put the gripper roughly above the mug, so that we don't bump it while
+    # trying to grab it.
-    if check("the robot's gripper is not vertically aligned with the mug"): robot.move_gripper("vertically aligned with the mug")
+    if check("the robot's gripper is not above the mug"): robot.move_gripper("above the mug")
-    # If the mug is not inside the gripper, move the gripper above it and grab it.
+    # If the gripper isn't around the mug, put it around the mug.
-    if check("the robot's gripper is not around the mug and the robot's gripper is open"): robot.move_gripper("above the mug", close_gripper=True)
+    if check("the robot's gripper is not around the mug and the robot's gripper is open"): robot.move_gripper("near the mug", close_gripper=True)
+    # If the gripper is near the mug and closed, we can try grabbing the mug and
-    # If the mug is in the gripper, move it to the target location.
+    # moving it to the target location.
-    if check("the robot's gripper is around the mug"): robot.move_gripper("above the target location")
+    if check("the robot's gripper is near the mug and the robot's gripper is closed"): robot.move_gripper("above the target location")